oracle-livelabs/pts/rag-apex/ask/ask.md

 1. After sending your question, you can view the results of the answer in the chat box.

-### Step 7: Show PL/SQL Call

-1. We can see the PL/SQL call in the APEX Page Designer on page 3.
+2. We can see the PL/SQL call in the APEX Page Designer on page 3.
    ![Page Designer](images/pagedesign.png)
-2. On the right-hand side, we can view the call that is made to generate the response.
+3. On the right-hand side, we can view the call that is made to generate the response.
    ![PL/SQL Call](images/plsql.png)

 ### PL/SQL Code